rynocav226/wedding-website/frontend/README.md

 > Change title and icon - DONE
 > change favorite title - DONE
 > Have addresses open in map apps on phone (fix existing ones)
-> initial page load shows unstyled navbar for a quick sec
+> initial page load shows unstyled navbar for a quick sec -- DONE
 > once hosted, test when backend is not running and database is not running
 > can prevent users form accessing backend routes?
-> revert error handling to the example
+> revert error handling to the example - DONE
+> remove console logs
+> set min-heights on things - DONE

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE
 > Make NavbarBrand into an image of our save the date sticker
 > Put some pages in a dropdown so navbar doesn't collapse until xs screen size - DONE
-> collapse menu on medium?
+> collapse menu on medium? - no - DONE
-> show brewery crawl link on lg and xl
+> show brewery crawl link on lg and xl - DONE

 Home Page
 > make the image the full background, overlayed with the text - DONE